Click for homepage

 TETRA

 The radio supports the digital TETRA standard as defined by the European Telecommunications Standards Institute (ETSI).
 TETRA has two modes of operation: Trunked Mode Operation (TMO) and Direct Mode Operation (DMO).
 In TMO it allows digitally encrypted communication, but only when a suitable repeater (base station, or network mast) is present in its vicinity.
 In DMO, direct digital communication is possible between mobile stations, but no encryption is available.
-Instead is offers audio masking, which is probably a time and frequency domain voice scrambler.
+Instead it offers audio masking, which is probably a time and/or frequency domain voice scrambler.

 More about TETRA